csswizardry/CSS-Guidelines/CSS Guidelines.md

 IE stylesheets can, by and large, be totally avoided.
 The only time an IE stylesheet may be required is to circumvent blatant lack of support (e.g. PNG fixes).

 As a general rule, all layout and box-model rules can and _will_ work without an IE stylesheet if you refactor and rework your CSS.
-This means we never want to see `<!&mdash;[if IE 7]> element{ margin-left:-9px; } < ![endif]&mdash;>` or other such CSS that is clearly using arbitrary styling to just ‘make stuff work’.
+This means we never want to see `<!--[if IE 7]> element{ margin-left:-9px; } < ![endif]-->` or other such CSS that is clearly using arbitrary styling to just ‘make stuff work’.

 ## Debugging